Heather Dobbin, leadership speaker and facilitator, standing in a light-filled professional setting

 Programs focused on leadership development

-Clients often seek substance, credibility, and a speaker who can meet an audience with respect rather than prescription.
+Teams often seek substance, credibility, and a speaker who can meet an audience with respect and warmth.

 While each engagement is tailored, common areas of focus include: